Downsend School: Facilities

-There is a sports hall and an adjacent indoor, heated swimming pool with multiple changing rooms.
+There is a sports hall and an indoor, heated swimming pool with multiple changing rooms.
 There are a total of six tennis courts on tarmac surfaces, and a covered area.
 On 12 May 2007 the local Member of Parliament, Chris Grayling, opened the new Astro Turf.
-The junior and senior schools are all separate but connected.
-The junior school has its own hall and library and headmistress.
-This is the same with the senior school.
-The school has administration offices and science laboratories.
-Downsend has several outdoor play areas and a dining hall/theatre.
-There are design and technology laboratories for woodwork and textiles and 2 STAR (Science, Technology and Art Room).
-In 2022 Downsend will launch its £5m Creative Arts Centre featuring 198 seat auditorium, black box studio and music rooms.
-Specialist GCSE teaching will follow later in 2022.

 Sport

-Downsend has large grass playing fields and an astro-turf one located on site.
+Downsend has grass playing fields and an astro-turf one located on site.
 This was opened to pupils in 2007.
 The school has several rugby, football, cricket, and rounders pitches.
 The tarmac area can be converted into tennis courts, netball pitches, basketball courts, or hockey pitches (although hockey is generally on the astro).
 The sports hall can be used for basketball as it has several hoops and pitches.
 Badminton can be played in the hall as can gymnastics and volleyball.
 Inside the hall, there are four cricket nets.
 The school has sports teams in soccer, rugby, netball, cricket, rounders, basketball, athletics, swimming, and hockey.
 These teams compete in inter-school matches as well as school games.

-The school competes regularly in the National Biathlon Championships, in 2012 held at Crystal Palace and, in 2012, has maintained its record of 7 national titles in a row.
+The school competed regularly in the National Biathlon Championships, in 2012 held at Crystal Palace and, in 2012, maintained its record of seven national titles in a row.

 Little Downsend Schools (Epsom, Ashtead and Leatherhead)

 The three Little Downsend Schools are located around the main site in the towns of Leatherhead, Ashtead and Epsom.
-They take children from 2 to 6 years of age and pupils can automatically transfer up to the main school.
-Little Downsend has its own headmistress and Heads of School.
+They take children from 6 months to 7 years of age and pupils can transfer up to the main school.
+Little Downsend has its own headmistress and heads of school.